beepro/beepro-docs/DANCE_PROTOCOL.md

 # Join

-When dancer join into beepro, dancer should dance `join` to tell other dancers.
+When dancer join into beepro, dancer should dance `join` to tell other dancers. honeycomb store mapping data between user and websocket connection.

 ```
 {